TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   - Supports features mentioned above
   - Backed by DBus service
     - This must be a robust service, validating the sent icon data in a sandbox
+      - All icons must be sent as data or icon-names, no paths allowed
     - Not require well-known name ownership outside of app-id namespace
+      - Uniqueness is up to the application already
     - Support more minimal menus than DBusMenu (via GMenu IMO, but anything similar)
+    - Be exposed by `xdg-desktop-portal` which handles permissions
   - Library that exposes if the tray is working or not
+    - Also don't fallback to XEmbed, at least not silently